 - IMR projects for upgrading building components to meet health and safety standards, to replace failed facility components, or to meet municipal requirements, whose costs exceed \$1 million, will require ministerial approval.
-Otherwise, IMR projects costing \$1 million or less, do not require ministerial approval. - 2.
+IMR projects less than \$1 million, do not require ministerial approval. - 2.
 Program modernization projects in excess of \$250,000 will require ministerial approval. - 3.
 All projects over \$200,000 must be tendered through a competitive bidding process as per the School Building and Tendering Regulation 383/88.
 Projects over \$250,000 must also follow the process outlined in the Agreement on Internal Trade. - 4.
 A Statement of Actual Expenditures for the previous school year for IMR projects must be submitted to the Capital Planning Branch by December 31.
-If this statement is not received, it may affect payment of the second funding installment prior to April 30. - 5.
-An IMR expenditure plan is no longer required to be submitted.
+If this statement is not received, it may affect payment of the second funding installment prior to April 30.